• Target level of study

 Geodynamics and Geomaterials

-The precise characterization of the different geomaterials is a major issue to allow a reasoned and sustainable development of our planet.
-The "Geodynamics and Geomaterials" master's degree trains students to understand the geodynamic processes associated with the formation of the various terrestrial materials.
+Precise characterization of the various geomaterials is a major challenge if we are to ensure the sustainable development of our planet.
+The "Geodynamics and Geomaterials" master's program trains students to understand the geodynamic processes associated with the formation of the earth's various materials.

-- the understanding of the physical and chemical processes controlling the dynamics of the Earth
+- an understanding of the physical and chemical processes controlling the Earth's dynamics

-- projects and internships allowing a personalized acquisition of skills
+- projects and internships enabling personalized acquisition of skills

-- the mastery of tools, such as digital mapping and 3D visualization of data.
+- mastery of tools such as digital mapping and 3D data visualization.

-- the learning of methods of quantitative characterization of geomaterials (e.g., advanced microscopy, geochemistry, experimental rock deformation)
+-learning methods for quantitative characterization of geomaterials (e.g. advanced microscopy, geochemistry, experimental rock deformation).

-The master's program is based on the internationally recognized scientific and technical excellence of the Geosciences Montpellier laboratory, and on the involvement of professionals in geomaterials.
+The Master's program draws on the internationally recognized scientific and technical excellence of the Géosciences Montpellier laboratory, and on contributions from geomaterials professionals.

 See the complete page of this course

-Natural disasters and risks are one of the major issues of our society.
-The "Geological Hazards" master's degree trains students in the understanding and characterization of hazards and associated geological processes, at all scales of time and space, from earthquakes, volcanoes or tsunamis to landslide and stability issues.
+Natural disasters and risks are one of the major challenges facing our society.
+The "Geological Hazards" master's program trains students to understand and characterize hazards and associated geological processes, on all time and space scales, from earthquakes, volcanoes and tsunamis to landslides and ground stability.

 The training is based on four axes: